What if we told you there was a way that you could wear your contact lenses permanently and have perfect vision?

 ICL – like cataract surgery – is a fairly complicated eye surgery and it takes a skilled surgeon to do it well.
 If I were to opt for ICL, I would definitely be picky about my surgeon and choose one with great surgical skills and has a whole lot of ICL cases and experience under his belt (I’m talking about thousands of cases!)

-If you don’t have any doctor recommendations, we’ll share ours with you here.
 In this case, it’s also good to find an eye surgeon who is well versed in refractive surgery per se, so that he or she can best advise you on which procedure would be best suited for you.